VISION

 Southeast CDC was initially focused on commercial real estate projects in the Highlandtown area.
 In most cases we addressed community priorities by acquiring key properties for other organizations to develop.
 As a result, two theaters, a school and the Dominic “Mimi” Democratic Club were redeveloped as a performing arts center, a public library, a youth center and a private residence, respectively.

 Today, Southeast CDC manages community revitalization programs across seven neighborhoods, including the the Highlandtown Main Street District and the Highlandtown Arts and Entertainment District and Healthy Neighborhoods.
-We are the coordinator for the Baltimore Regional Neighborhood Initiative in Southeast Baltimore, through which we have raised almost $6 million for neighborhood revitalization projects.
-Southeast CDC also partners with environmental organizations, including Blue Water Baltimore, the Parks and People Foundation and the Chesapeake Bay Trust, to reduce storm water run-off and increase the tree canopy.
+We are the coordinator for the Baltimore Regional Neighborhood Initiative in Southeast Baltimore, through which we have raised almost $9 million for neighborhood revitalization projects.
+Southeast CDC also partners with environmental organizations, including Blue Water Baltimore, Parks and People Foundation, and the Chesapeake Bay Trust, to reduce storm water run-off and increase the tree canopy.

 We are a comprehensive HUD-certified housing counseling agency.
 We provide counseling for credit and budget management, first time homebuying, foreclosure prevention, and post-purchase.
 All of our services are offered in English and Spanish.
 We also partner with Neighborhood Housing Services to increase homeownership among immigrant residents.

-We partner with Baltimore City Schools and Family League on the Community School strategy at five Community Schools–Highlandtown Elementary/Middle School #237, Highlandtown Elementary/Middle School #215, John Ruhrah Elementary/Middle School, Tench Tilghman Elementary/Middle School and William Paca Elementary School.
-We employ a full-time Community School Coordinator at each school who leverages partnerships and funding to reduce barriers to learning, improve family stability and support neighborhood revitalization.
+We partner with Baltimore City Schools on the Community School strategy at five Community Schools – Highlandtown Elementary/Middle School #237, Highlandtown Elementary/Middle School #215, John Ruhrah Elementary/Middle School, Tench Tilghman Elementary/Middle School and William Paca Elementary School.
+We employ a full-time Community School Coordinator at each school who leverages partnerships and funding to reduce barriers to learning, improve family stability, and support neighborhood revitalization.

 Targeted to our Community Schools is our Family Stability Program, which provides financial assistance and intensive case management to families at risk of losing their home to reduce destabilizing school transfers because of housing loss.
 As of April 2024, our Family Stability Program has helped over 220 families with more than 480 school-aged children.

 At the start of the pandemic, Southeast CDC partnered with Baltimore City to provide case management to immigrant households facing eviction because of a COVID-19-related income loss.
 From December 2020 to December 2022, we helped local families submit 355 applications for rental assistance.
-As of April 2024, 189 of those applications have been approved (a few are still pending), totaling $1,148,519.
+As of April 2024, 189 of those applications had been approved, totaling $1,148,519.

 Southeast CDC also buys and rehabs vacant and distressed homes to resell at affordable prices.
 Our acquisitions are targeted to the Ellwood Park, McElderry Park, and Baltimore Highlands neighborhoods.
 See our latest completed home here.